-Registration for each workshop will open at the beginning of that month.
+Registration for each workshop will open on select dates.

 10:30 am-12:00 pm